tamino-martinius/template-webpack-typescript-lambda/README.md

-# Webpack Template for TypeScript
+# Webpack Template for Lambda using TypeScript

-This is a Webpack Template for transpiling [TypeScript](http://www.typescriptlang.org/) to JavaScript.
+This is a Webpack Template for creating AWS Lambda functions with TypeScript.
-This readme explains how to build this Template from scratch, or how to extend an existing webpack project.

 ## TOC
 - [Webpack Template for TypeScript](#webpack-template-for-typescript)